MaciejWorwa/WFRP_2ed_Battle/README.md

 - **Attacking**: Right-click on an enemy unit to initiate an attack.
 - **Editing Units**: After selecting a unit, you can edit its attributes in the panel located in the top-left corner of the screen.

+## Covering Areas

+This feature is accessible from the main menu.
+It allows you to hide or reveal parts of the map.
+To use it, activate the appropriate button, then either click on specific tiles or drag the mouse across the grid.
+You can toggle this mode on or off by pressing **Ctrl+Q**.

+Additionally you can use the **right mouse button (RMB)** to number covered tiles.
+The functionality works as follows:

+- **RMB**: Increment the number on the selected tile, cycling from `0` to `9`.
+When the number reaches `9`, pressing **RMB** again will disable numbering on that tile.
+- **Ctrl + RMB**: Immediately disable numbering on the selected tile, regardless of its current number.

+This numbering system is helpful for organizing or annotating hidden areas of the map.

 ## Game Modes and Settings

 Press **Esc** to open the main menu, where you can access **Settings**.
 By default, recommended settings are enabled.